PySimpleGUI/PySimpleGUI/readme.md

 "High level calls" are those that start with "Popup".
 They are the most basic form of communications with the user.
 They are named after the type of window they create, a pop-up window.
 These windows are meant to be short lived while, either delivering information or collecting it, and then quickly disappearing.

+Think of Popups as your first windows, sorta like your first bicycle.
+It worked well, but was limited.
+It probably wasn't long before you wanted more features and it seemed too limiting for your newly found sense of adventure.

+When you've reached the point with Popups that you are thinking of filing a GitHub "Enhancement Issue" to get the Popup call extended to include a new feature that you think would be helpful.... not just to you but others is what you had in mind, right?
+For the good of others.

+It's at THIS time that you should immediately turn to the section entitled "Custom Window API Calls - Your First Window".
+Congratulations, you just graduated and are not an official "GUI Designer".
+Oh, nevermind that you only started learning Python 2 weeks ago, you're a real GUI Designer now so buck up and start acting like one.

+But, for now, let's stick with these 1-line window calls, the Popups.

 ## Popup Output

 Think of the `Popup` call as the GUI equivalent of a  `print` statement.
 It's your way of displaying results to a user in the windowed world.
 Each call to Popup will create a new Popup window.